 II.
 PLANNED PUBLIC HOUSING UNITS TO BE REMOVED Public housing units that the MTW PHA anticipates will be removed during the Plan Year.
-AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL N/A 0 N/A 0 TOTAL PUBLIC HOUSING UNITS TO BE REMOVED IN THE PLAN YEAR
+AMP Name and Number Number of Units to be Explanation for Removal Removed N/A 0 N/A 0 TOTAL PUBLIC HOUSING UNITS TO BE REMOVED IN THE PLAN YEAR